youssef-mansor/TheAgentCompany/workspaces/tasks/vending-machine-fsm-general/task.md

 # Verilog Vending Machine FSM Implementation and Testing

-## Step 0: Files creation
+## Step 0: Files Creation
-Create the following files
+Create the following files:
 - `/workspace/report.md`
 - `/workspace/vending_machine.v`
 - `/workspace/vending_machine_tb.v`

 ## Step 1: Implement a Vending Machine FSM
 Design a vending machine FSM in Verilog with the following interface:
+- **Inputs:**
-- `clk`
+  - `clk` (clock signal)
-- `reset`
+  - `reset` (reset signal)
-- `coin_in` (for $0.05, $0.10, $0.25)
+  - `money` (inserted amount:  5,  10,  20)
+  - `select_product` (product selection: 2-bit input)
+  - `extra_cash` (additional money inserted)

+- **Outputs:**
+  - `prodA` (dispense product A)
+  - `prodB` (dispense product B)
-- `keypad_in` (for product selection)
+  - `prodC` (dispense product C)
-- `change_out` (change to return)
+  - `balance` (remaining balance to return)
-- `product_dispensed` (output)
-- `error` (error condition)
-- `balance` (current balance)

 The FSM should handle:
-- Multiple coin denominations ($0.05, $0.10, $0.25)
-- Partial payments with balance tracking
-- Product selection via keypad
-- Change calculation and return
-- Error conditions (invalid coins, insufficient payment, invalid selection)
+- Selection of one of three products:
+  - **Product A:**  5
+  - **Product B:**  10
+  - **Product C:**  15
+- Money insertion in denominations of  5,  10, and  20.
+- Returning change when the inserted amount exceeds the product price.
+- Returning the full amount if the purchase is canceled before completion.
+- Waiting for additional money if the inserted amount is insufficient.

-Place the implemented FSM into `/workspace/vending_machine.v`
+Place the implemented FSM into `/workspace/vending_machine.v`.

 ## Step 2: Create a Self-Checking Testbench
 - Develop a comprehensive testbench for the vending machine FSM that covers all possible cases.
 - Ensure it automatically verifies correctness and prints the results.
-- Save the output in a Markdown file with:
+- Save the output in a Markdown (test report) file with:
   - **Test title**
   - **Pass/Fail status**

-Ensure the following points are addressed within the testbench:
+Ensure the testbench addresses the following points:

-### Reset Behavior: (1 pts)
-   - Verify FSM resets all outputs (balance, change) to zero upon reset.

-### Valid Operations: (1 pts)
-   - Test valid coin inputs and product selections with correct balance updates.

-### Error Handling: (1 pts)
-   - Verify proper handling of invalid coins, insufficient payment, invalid selections.

-### Change Calculation: (1 pts)
-   - Test correct change return for payments exceeding product price.

-### Partial Payments: (1 pts)
-   - Verify accumulation of multiple payments until product price is met.

-### Edge Cases: (1 pts)
-   - Test exact payment, excess payment, insufficient payment scenarios.

-### State Transitions: (1 pts)
-   - Verify correct FSM state transitions through all operational modes.
+- Tests with all possible money denominations.
+- Testing with all products.
+- Concise display of expected vs. actual result with pass/fail status by use of `$display` for output visualization.
+- The output for each run should be **directly written to `/workspace/report.md` as part of the testbench execution**.

-Place the implemented testbench into `/workspace/vending_machine_tb.v` Place the test report into `/workspace/report.md`
+Place the implemented testbench into `/workspace/vending_machine_tb.v`.
+Place the test report into `/workspace/report.md`.

 ## Step 3: Debug and Fix Issues
 - If the module does not pass all test cases, revisit and refine the Verilog code.
 - Modify the design until all test cases pass successfully.